rararani/rararani/README.md

 # Hi there 👋

 Welcome to my profile!
-I am a recent Computer Science graduate from University of Toronto 🇨🇦.
+I'm currently a junior software engineer, but a hobbyist game dev.

-My interests are varied, ranging from the ocean, to the stars ✨, game development, religion, or even down to real science-y things like astrophysics. 🐰
+My interests are varied, ranging from the ocean, to the stars ✨, or even more artsy things like writing comics. 🐰

 <!--
 **rararani/rararani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.